 * Personal Information marked “Optional” is provided only if the Member submits such information.

-(2) Items of Personal Information Provided to Client at the Time of Online Seminar Registration
+(2) Personal Information Provided to Client upon Online Seminar Registration

 CFN ID, Name, E-mail address